andrew1007/mrfa-demo/article/part3.md

 };
 ```

-Here, every data record node has changed.
-If the table has 100 rows, then 100 components will fail strict equality and uselessly trigger DOM node reconciliation checks.
-Instead of modifying every node, via spread operator, transforming the single node of interest is ideal.
-Here, the dev tools profiler only updates the necessary component.
+Instead of modifying every node, via spread operator, transforming the single node (and its root) of interest is ideal.
+Here, the dev tools profiler only update necessary components.

 ```typescript
 const updateDate = (newDate, currId) => {